-Additionally, hiring an experienced lawyer will go far in helping you to get your petition granted, especially if the lawyer has worked on full custody cases and won.
+Additionally, hiring an experienced divorce lawyer will go far in helping you to get your petition granted, especially if the lawyer has worked on full custody cases and won.

 If you decide to retain counsel, ensure you inform them of anything regardless of how small it is, that the other parent may use against you.
 Giving your lawyer full information about yourself helps them to prepare a better case, thus mitigating any potential damage and surprises.

 Learning the custody laws in your state will help you to understand the application process and the do’s and don’ts, regardless of whether you have retained a lawyer.

 Look at it this way; the more you learn and gather firsthand information, the better you will be in stating your case.
 Additionally, with extra knowledge you can easily ask questions and prepare your evidence according to your states jurisdiction.